 My tip: do a bit of a pub crawl with your best mates, then head here when you get hungry to order four or five dishes, keep drinking and sing a bit of karaoke too.
 An unforgettable evening is guaranteed.
 The food here is really good – and the varying quality of venues which advertise more than one key offering is generally notorious.

-If you want more Levantine cuisine but find the unrefined charm of the district a little overwhelming, you can always head to the chic, somewhat pricier Neni restaurant, which is attached to the 25hours hotel.
-You’ll find hummus and pomegranate in abundance here too, alongside crispy chicken and sharing plates, not to mention a reliable cocktail bar on the first floor.
+If you want to try Levantine cuisine around the main station, head to the chic and slightly more expensive Neni, which is attached to the 25hours hotel.
+Here, too, hummus and pomegranate are served in abundance, along with crispy chicken and sharing plates, and there is a solid cocktail bar on the first floor.

 “Unrefined charm”, “international flair” – those are the buzzwords you’d expect to hear uttered about the Hauptbahnhof neighbourhood.
 After all, we are now long past the days when the area was dominated by adult cinemas, topless bars, and their associated clientele.